QuentinRa/blog.quentinra.dev/proj/methods/index.md

-Something like making a file for the configuration and parsing it, making files for the view and render them, making files for your data like the NPC/Quests/... in a RPG instead of writing everything in the code.
+Something like making a file for the configuration and parsing it, making files for the view and render them, making files for your data like the NPC/Quests/... in an RPG instead of writing everything in the code.

 When you do that, someone can easily change the data without changing the code (or someone should